Zeche Auguste Victoria

 Is it wheelchair accessible?

-Information on accessibility can vary, so check the official website for details regarding wheelchair access to the site.
+Accessibility information can vary; check the official website for current details regarding wheelchair access.

 Can I buy tickets online?